linresearchgroup/RRCGAN_Molecules/Demo/README.md

 #### 14) Currently unique satisfying generation:
 Unique, valid, chemically sanitized, and within 20% error samples out of 1000.
 We compare the predicted value from Regressor and targeted value to calculate the accuracy.
 ### Output
 Finally, the main model generate the final samples within the targeted range.
 It will print the accuracy of the model on generated data comparing the targeted and predicted values.

-It will outputs "demo.csv" and "demo_NODUP.csv" files with SMILES strings, their targeted and predicted heat capacity values, and their error in a csv format.
+It will outputs "demo.csv" and "demo_NODUP.csv" files with SMILES strings, their targeted and predicted heat capacity values, and their error in a csv format. "demo.csv" includes all generated samples and "demo_NODUP.csv" includes only unique samples.

 # To go from demo to real running, one needs to increase the training samples to around 60K samples and run the model on more epochs to reach the desired accuracies.